watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

 In Progress Commands are often used to make a custom state for the chat to send messages to specific users instead of just the current channel.
 For example, the Whisper and Team chat systems use In Progress Commands to see if the user has typed "/whisper" or "/team" respectively, and will send the finished message to only the appropriate users.

-A custom chat state overrides all other commands, either in-progress or completed.
-It will remain this way until ChatBar.ResetCustomState is called, which will remove the custom state and revert back to normal chat behavior.
+A custom chat state overrides all other commands, either in progress or completed.
+It will remain this way until ChatBar.ResetCustomState is called, which will remove the custom state and revert back to normal chat behaviour.

 A custom state is expected to be table with the following functions:

 - **TextUpdated** - called when the text in the input box changes.
 - **GetMessage** - called after the user has finished entering the message and hits **Enter**.
 This function is expected to return a string.
 - **ProcessCompletedMessage** - called as the message is being processed.
 A custom state processor will always fire before the Completed Message processors.
-Like other processors this function should return true if the message should stop being sent, otherwise it should return false.
+Like other processors this function should return true if the message should stop being sent, otherwise, it should return false.
 - **Destroy** - called after the message has been sent.
 Should be used to clean up anything setup by the custom state

 In order to use a Custom State, the **ProcessMessage** function of the Command Module must return the state.
 A basic custom state would take the following form: